timkostka/solve_the_spire/docs/dev_tree_evaluation.md

 Instead of using the layer directly, perhaps have a different set at each layer level and simply evaluating the deepest layer first.
 This eliminates the use of `layer` within the metric, and reduces the size of the set, which should aid efficiency.

+Or, we could also notice that when we add a set of new nodes to the optional list, we always want to evaluate those before ones that already exist.
+Maybe we could use a vector or list rather than a set.
+But how does that work when we need to delete nodes?